Azure/iot-edge-v1/doc/sample_ble.md

 ![](./media/gateway_ble_command_data_flow.png)

-  1. The IoT Hub HTTP module periodically polls Azure IoT Hub for new command messages that might be available.
+  1. The IotHub module periodically polls Azure IoT Hub for new command messages that might be available.
-  2. When the IoT Hub HTTP module receives a new command message, it publishes it to the message broker.
+  2. When the IotHub module receives a new command message, it publishes it to the message broker.
   3. The Identity Mapping module picks up the message and translates the Azure IoT Hub device ID to a device MAC address and publishes a new message to